hopsoft/grumpy_old_man/README.md

 * Its beautiful output from the test runner
 * Its declarative approach to writing tests... well at least the outer wrapper e.g. `describe Thing; it 'should do stuff'`

-Unfortunately parts of RSpec are over engineered and add unwanted complexity to a relatively simple problem:
+Unfortunately parts of RSpec add unwanted complexity to a relatively simple problem:
 `assert true`

 ---

-My contention is that its better to write tests in the same manner you write the app.
+I contend its better to write tests in the same manner you write the app.
-This approach does away with the context switching between app syntax and a wonky DSL confined to the test suite.
+This reduces cognitive load because it removes the need for context switching between app code and wonky DSLs in the test suite.

-It also lowers the barrier to entry.
+It also lowers the barrier to entry for new team members unfamiliar with RSpec.

 Consider the following example from the RSpec docs.